And as always, meeting and surpassing all audience expectations.

 How do we know?

-I told you about the uh this is this is funny.
+I told you about the, this is funny.

-Let me let me finish this when we come back after this brief EIB obscene profit center timeout.
+Let me finish this when we come back after this brief EIB obscene profit center timeout.

-Measurements of emissions from the burning of biofuels derived from rape seed and maize have been found to produce more greenhouse gas emissions than they saved.
+Measurements of emissions from the burning of biofuels derived from rape seed and maize have been found to produce more greenhouse gas emissions than they save.

 Can we just use the word ethanol, please?

-People in Rio Linda will have no clue what this story's about unless I'm here to translate this for them, which I happily do.
+People in Rio Linda will have no clue what this story is about unless I'm here to translate this for them, which I happily do.

 Here we go again.